Andy216914/YouTube_Clickability_Study/final.markdown

 {% endcapture %}
 {{ m | markdownify }}

-Both the Random Forest and XGBoost Regressors achieved an R<sup>2</sup> of approximately 0.26, explaining over one-quarter of the variance in video clickability—a strong result given the inherent noise and many external factors influencing YouTube video viewership.
+Both the Random Forest and XGBoost Regressors achieved an R<sup>2</sup> of approximately 0.26, explaining over one-quarter of the variance in video clickability, which is a strong result given the inherent noise and many external factors influencing YouTube video viewership.

 The MAE of ~10 views per subscriber indicates reasonably tight predictions around actual performance, though the RMSE reveals that extremely viral outliers are still hard to capture.